 The costs of operating a fleet of vehicles run far beyond the purchase prices.
 Managing a whole fleet of business vehicles is a sizable cost to your company.
 Although your fleet is vital for timely service, your operations will result in far less profit if your vehicles are rapidly draining your bank account.
-The good news is that lowering your fleet maintenance costs is indeed possible, especially with GPS fleet tracking and telematics systems.
+The good news is that lowering your fleet maintenance costs is indeed possible, especially with GPS fleet management and telematics systems.

 Common fleet maintenance costs include capital expenditures, repairs, depreciation, administration and licensing.
 The sum of these costs is often referred to as the fleet’s total cost of ownership (TCO).
 A high TCO can indicate a need to replace outdated vehicles or switch to fleet leasing.